Sk3pz/matador/README.md

 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⣿⠀⠀⠀⠀⣿⠆⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀
 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠙⠷⣦⣤⡾⠋⠀
 # Matador
-Matador is an interpreted programming language designed for stock analysis using Chroma.
+Matador is an interpreted programming language written in rust designed for stock analysis using Chroma.
 ### Code Example (Currently runs):
 ```
 /*